-Almost immediately after birth the subject of vaccinations arises.
+Almost immediately after birth, the subject of vaccinations arises.
 Today, a multitude of vaccinations are available for a variety of illnesses.
-Along with those vaccinations come questions of safety, side effects, necessity and the origins of the vaccine.
+Along with those vaccinations come questions of safety, side effects, necessity, and the origins of the vaccine.
 Christian parents contact Christian Life Resources wanting to know whether some vaccines are made with embryonic tissue.
-If so, they wish to know whether the use f these embryonic tissue vaccinations was acceptable for their children.
+If so, they wish to know whether the use of these embryonic tissue vaccinations was acceptable for their children.

-Both the rubella and caricella vaccines are not made from embryonic cells.
-Rather, they are propagated and attentuated through an embryonic cell line which is several decades old.
+Both rubella and varicella vaccines are not made from embryonic cells.
+Rather, they are propagated and attenuated through an embryonic cell line that is several decades old.
 Propagate means “to reproduce” and attenuate means “to weaken.”
 In other words, the disease organism is reproduced, then weakened by passing it through the cell line of the previously-obtained embryonic tissue.
-If the disease organism is not weakened through attenuation, it would be too potent to be used as vaccine.
+If the disease organism is not weakened through attenuation, it would be too potent to be used as a vaccine.
 (Remember, a vaccine is a suspension of weakened or killed microorganisms given to induce immunity to a particular infectious disease.)